 Rachel Cook has worked as a social media marketing professional for 3 years since graduating from the University of North Carolina in Chapel Hill with a double major in Communication Studies and Spanish.
 After gaining experience at Durham Performing Arts Center and iHeartMedia, she is now managing social media for all Silverspot Cinema locations as well as coordinating special events in Chapel Hill, NC.

 Sarah Cho joined the world of entertainment publicity at CMPR where she brings her experience in festival coordination, marketing live comedy shows, and administrative assistance to the team.
-While earning her MFA in Playwriting from University of Iowa’s Playwrights Workshop, she produced live comedy shows which led her to assist in coordinating Green Gravel Comedy Festival in 2015.
+While earning her MFA in Playwriting from University of Iowa’s Playwrights Workshop, she produced live indie comedy shows which led her to assist in coordinating numerous comedy festivals and special events.
 Prior to CMPR, Sarah has also worked for Paramount Pictures Studio, Sundance Institute, and screenwriter Erin Cressida Wilson.
 Sarah is very excited to join the Film Fest 919 team!